Resources / Scholarship Central

-- Look up the name of the scholarship or the scholarship provider on Google.
+- Google the name of the scholarship or the scholarship sponsor.
 The FTC recommends searching for the name of the company or organization followed by the words “scam” or “complaint.”
 If you see multiple complaints, it’s a red flag.

 - Ask good questions.
 If the company or organization is reluctant to answer your questions about eligibility requirements, the application process, or anything else, you might want to think twice about applying.

 - Avoid paying for scholarship information.
 Again, most information about scholarships is available for free.
 You should never have to pay to apply for a scholarship or to receive scholarship money.

 If you encounter a suspicious or fraudulent scholarship, it's important to report it right away.